johanneslotz/DeformableRegistration.jl/readme.md

 * **.Optimization**: Gauss-Newton optimization with Armijo line search is provided by this submodule.
 A wrapper for the NLOpt package is in development.

 * **.ImageProcessing**: Different functions to create and load images and handle their properties.

+* **.Interpolation**: Linear interpolation, a specialized implementation and a generic based on the Grid package.

 * **.Transformation**: Convenience functions to create cell-centered and staggered grids, to convert between them and to transform them.